-‘Industry in the Country of the Blind’ in Land of Change, an anthology of radical prose from Wales edited by Gemma Howell, forthcoming from Culture Matters, 2021.
+‘Industry in the Country of the Blind’ in Land of Change, an anthology of radical prose from Wales edited by Gemma Howell, forthcoming from Culture Matters, 2021; and in Pugnacious Little Trolls, a collection of short stories by Rob Mimpriss published by Cockatrice Books, 2021.

 There is a sculpture outside the train station which serves the Country of the Blind.
 Cast in bronze, it shows the valley’s discoverer, standing almost at the crest of a crag with a young woman by his side.
 He gazes southward, past the station towards the mountains into which he made his escape, one hand raised to shield his eyes from the sun, the other holding the woman’s arm in guidance or support.
 The woman, bare-footed, is nursing a child.
 Her face is turned towards the ground, while surrounding them both is a sea of uplifted hands, grasping their ankles in supplication or treachery.
 A plaque in Roman script and Braille commemorates their names, Ricardo Núñez and Medina-Saroté, his lover, after whom the town is named.